1st Workshop on

 |

-Keynote: Hengshuang Zhao The University of Hong Kong Title: World Model Driven Embodied Intelligence Abstract
+Keynote: Hengshuang Zhao Online talk The University of Hong Kong Title: Empowering Embodied Robots with Physical Intelligence

 World model driven embodied intelligence aims to build general agents that use an internal simulator to understand physical laws, predict environmental changes, and execute long horizon complex tasks, providing a pathway to next generation autonomous robots.
 Guided by the thread “Build-Perceive-Create”, we first analyze the limitations of current world models and propose an egocentric framework for real time immersive interaction in virtual environments.
 We then develop a physics aware video generation pipeline, showing that conventional approaches often produce outputs inconsistent with physical laws; we address this by injecting physics into representations and sampling through reinforcement learning and generative feedback.
 To overcome bottlenecks in embodied creation—short horizons, weak instruction following, and limited linguistic diversity, we use sparse point flows to simplify cross modal alignment and improve manipulation precision, while introducing intermediate rewards from a referee LLM to sustain long horizon learning.
 For deployment, we bridge the sim-to-real gap with geometry-centric perception and hybrid control.
 Looking ahead, we outline a self-evolving closed loop where world models generate the demanded embodied training data including corner cases, and deficient behavior of embodied agents feeds back the insufficient type of data, yielding systems that transition seamlessly from virtual to the physical world.